pranjultiwari/MedXTech/README.md

 # MedXTech---By-Team-Abhimanyu
-MedXTech is a hospital management website which has two interface one for the doctor and the other for the patient.
+<strong> MedXTech </strong> is a hospital management website which has two interface one for the doctor and the other for the patient.
 Various features of MedXTech are:
 Patient can book appointment for consultance from the doctor.
 Patient can update the status of condition and symptoms.